ArantesVini/local-dw/README.md

 In the Extract And Load step, to take the data from the source DB and store it at the staging area DB I will use Airflow with postgres and python operators (all running in Docker), for all the Transformation and final load into the DW, I will use SQL.

+After the implementation, the business area and the Data Analysts start to understand the value of a DW for a company, so the initial granularity, of day, need to be passed as hour.

 ## Objective

 Do the entire process of the Data Warehouse for a industrial fictional company called "TechFab S.A.". this company need to get reports for all sectors: production, sales, suppliers, financial, maintenance and quality.
 This reports and data will be used to take Data Driven Decision to turn TechFab a even bigger company.